-- Agendas, reports, and minutes of meetings are published, along with Key Decisions - An internal audit function reports to the SLT and Audit Scrutiny Committee who also receive and consider the external auditors' findings - Key data is published in line with Transparency Regulations, and timely responses are given to Freedom of Information Requests
+- Agendas, reports, and minutes of meetings are published, along with Key Decisions. - An internal audit function reports to the SLT and Audit Scrutiny Committee who also receive and consider the external auditors' findings. - Key data is published, and timely responses are given to Freedom of Information Requests.